Pedro Durruti: Trial and execution

 During Durruti's trial, one of the witnesses claimed that he was a supporter of Hedilla.
-The prosecution accused him of treason against both the Falange and the country, alleging that he had passed information about members of the Madrid Falange onto the Republican General Directorate of Security (Spain)|General Directorate of Security (DGS), leading to their arrest and execution.
+The prosecution accused him of treason against both the Falange and the country, alleging that he had passed information about members of the Madrid Falange onto the Republican Directorate-General for Security (DGS), leading to their arrest and execution.
 It also accused him of attempting to demoralise the Nationalist rearguard and provoke discontent between the various Nationalist factions.
 Under these accusations, the prosecution called for a sentence of either life imprisonment or capital punishment.
 Durruti's defense attorney cited his service to the Falange as a mitigating factor for his crimes and requested a lighter sentence.

 On 22 August 1937, the military tribunal found Durruti guilty of rebellion and sentenced him to death.
 General Salvador Múgica Buhigas, the military governor of León, forwarded the sentence to Francisco Franco for his approval and organised a squad of Falangist militiamen to carry out the execution.
 That evening, at 18:30, he was executed by firing squad in the Leonese village of Ferral del Bernesga.
 On 25 August, his death certificate was issued by the civil registry, which falsely declared that he had died from cardiac arrest.
 His body was buried in the municipal cemetery in León.